 9. Esmond Knight****10.
 Nora Swinburne****11.
 Sally Duncan

 A recording of the Flashback programme in which Esmond and Muellenheim-Rechberg eventually meet can be seen on a website called Big Red Book - A Celebration of This Is Your Life.
 The clip also explains in more detail how Uncle Chas nearly scuppered the entire Esmond episode!
-Another has a charming interview with Rosalind Knight, recalling her memories of there programme.
+Another has a charming interview with Rosalind Knight, recalling her memories of the programme.

-In as review of Esmond's This Is Your Life programme the next day (19th February 1957), TV critic Stanley Moss write: "If you can judge a man by his friends, Esmond Knight must be a really delightful person."
+In a review of Esmond's This Is Your Life programme the next day (19th February 1957), TV critic Stanley Moss write: "If you can judge a man by his friends, Esmond Knight must be a really delightful person."

 Sink The Bismarck!
-(1960) - the film directed by Lewis Gilbert that told the story of the Battle of Denmark Straight and the subsequent chase and sinking of the Bismarck, in which Esmond re-enacted scenes form his own life.
+(1960) - the film directed by Lewis Gilbert that told the story of the Battle of Denmark Strait and the subsequent chase and sinking of the Bismarck, in which Esmond re-enacted scenes form his own life.

 For Esmond it was a production with an extraordinary personal connection, for he was invited to play none other than his own commanding officer, Captain John Leach, and he found himself on a set at Pinewood Studios re-enacting moments from his own life.
 As Leach, he broadcast a message to the crew warning them they would soon be moving to action stations, a message he himself had heard as a crew member.
 As Leach he watched HMS Hood blow up and sink before his eyes, as Esmond had done in real life.
 Then as Leach, he staggered on the wreck of the bridge immediately after the impact of the shell from Bismarck which had blinded him, surrounded by the dead and wounded (one of whom would have been Esmond himself), shouting orders to the engine room to alter course and make smoke.